 So, yes.
 Soul of a Veyron.
 Heart of a field mouse.
 And always, always up for a great story.

 About Sarah Rodriguez Pratt

-- I have a Bachelor’s degree in English from Harvard University, and a Master’s degree in Information Studies (formerly Library Science) with specialization in Preservation Administration from UT-Austin.
+- I have a bachelor’s degree in English from Harvard University, and a master’s degree in information studies (known as library science once upon a time) with a certification in preservation administration from UT-Austin.

 - I got my first tattoo on May 13, 2011.
 It’s on my back.
 It’s an image from a Rush album (the “Caravan” / “BU2B” singles).
 And it’s awesome.

 - I got my second tattoo on December 15, 2011.
 It’s the opening notes to “The Spirit of Radio,” the first Rush song I ever heard live, tied around my ankle with a bow in the back.
 It is also awesome.

 - I got my third tattoo in April and May of 2014, and it’s on my left leg and lower back.
 It’s original artwork.
 No pictures of it on my blog, but it’s gorgeous.